Article 6CGY1 The best mesh Wi-Fi systems of 2025

 Backhaul

 Mesh Wi-Fi systems work by connecting every hardware node to a single wireless network, letting them all communicate with each other.
 Imagine four people in a busy, noisy restaurant all trying to order their dinner from a weary staff member, all at once.
 Now imagine, while this is going on, that four more people at that same table are also trying to tell a funny anecdote.
-It's no surprise that it might take a long while for the right information to reach its intended destination.
+It's no surprise that it might take a long time for the right information to reach its intended destination.

 To combat this, higher-end mesh routers offer dedicated wireless backhaul; a slice of the spectrum for node-to-node communication.
 So rather than everyone talking at once in the same space, the conversations are essentially separated, reducing the invisible clutter in the air.
 Because there's less confusing cross-chatter, everything moves faster, offering a significant performance boost to those systems.